Worker solidarity

 How to do it:

 Begin with some cultural calendaring: identify important dates for the people who live in your community.
-Those might be religious, like Ramadan, or they might be cultural.
+Those might be religious, like Ramadan or the High Holidays, or they might be cultural, like Juneteenth.
 If you are in a position to schedule meetings, tests, or other required group activities, invite anonymous notes about accommodations people would appreciate.
 You can use a shoebox in a quiet corner, or create an online form to protect identity.
 Then take action to make those employees feel seen.
 Most minority workers and students are grateful for even partial efforts.
 Try these ideas:

 • take important dates into account when scheduling shifts, meetings, and team activities